Christoph's picture

 Soumik Mohian (now: Senior Software Engineer at BNSF Railway)

-Shafiul Azam Chowdhury (now: Senior Research Scientist at Meta)
+Shafiul Azam Chowdhury (now: Senior Machine Learning Engineer at Meta)

 Shabnam Aboughadareh (coverage: KERA, now: Software Engineer at a startup)